Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Formal definition of the problems

 \subsection{Relative Chebyshev centers}

 We follow here~\cite{Levis2023,Levis2024}.
-The Chebyshev center of a uniformly bounded set of target functions $\F\subseteq \C(X)$ relative to the subspace $\V$ is the generalize polynomial that minimizes the worst case distance to functions of $\F$.
+The Chebyshev center of a uniformly bounded set of target functions $\F\subseteq \C(X)$ relative to the subspace $\V$ is the generalized polynomial that minimizes the worst case distance to functions of $\F$.
 It is computed by solving

 In the sequel, Chebyshev centers will be relative to $\V$ and simply called relative Chebyshev centers.
 This problem is also called simultaneous uniform approximation of the target functions inside $\F$.
 The classical Chebyshev approximation is the special case $\F=\{f\}$.
-The theory is restricted to so-called totally complete sets of target functions, for which both $f^-(x):=\inf_{f\in\F}f(x)=\min_{f\in\F}f(x)$ and $f^+(x):=\sup_{f\in\F}f(x)=\max_{f\in\F}f(x)$ are both continuous.
-In this case, the Chebyshev relative center of $\F$ is the same as the one of $\{f^-,f^+\}$, see~\cite[Theorem 2.3]{Levis2023}.
+The theory is restricted to so-called totally complete sets of target functions, for which both $f^-(x):=\inf_{f\in\F}f(x)=\min_{f\in\F}f(x)$ and $f^+(x):=\sup_{f\in\F}f(x)=\max_{f\in\F}f(x)$, and both functions are continuous.
+In this case, the relative Chebyshev center of $\F$ is the same as the one of $\{f^-,f^+\}$, see~\cite[Theorem 2.3]{Levis2023}.
 We assume this condition throughout the paper.